zytedata/zyte-autoextract/README.rst

     python -m autoextract urls.txt --page-type articles --max-query-error-retries 3 --output res.jl

+Failing queries are retried
-Queries with success will be buffered while failing queries will be retried until the max number of retries or a timeout is reached.
-If it's not possible to successfully retrieve all queries, we'll return the last available results including both successes and failures.
+until the max number of retries or a timeout is reached.
+If it's still not possible to fetch all queries without errors, the last available result is written to the output including both queries with success and the ones with errors.

+When batches are used,
+successful responses may be buffered in memory until all queries in a batch are resolved.

 Synchronous API
 ---------------